What Exactly is a Topographical Survey?

 On return to the office all of the collected survey data is then inserted into the latest Computer Aided Design software – we highly recommend Autodesk.
 On completion of the data processing a survey plan can subsequently be drawn up.
 This drawing can then be supplied on paper or sent digitally via email as a PDF/DWG file.

 What Type of Final Output Can A Topographical Survey Create?

-Completed drawings are typically supplied from A3 up to A0 in paper size or more frequently provided as a digital file in PDF/DWG format enabling the end-user to view the survey on a computer that has been accurately represented to scale.
+Completed drawings are typically supplied from A3 up to A0 in size and provided as a digital PDF/DWG file.
+This format enables the end-user to view the survey that has been accurately represented to scale on a computer screen.